 Hair Loss During A Lifetime

 If you prefer a short hairstyle, it is best to use trimmers throughout the first year, which could safely be used only a few weeks after the transplant.
 We all know somebody suffering from hair loss.
 For the most part, a large chunk of the male population will have to combat hair loss sometime during their lifetime.
 About 33% of men will notice some sort of hair loss by the age of 35.
 At the age of 50, approximately 85% of men will experience a significant amount of thinning.
 On average, the human scalp has anywhere from 100,000 to 150,000 hair follicles, which grow about 6 inches per year.
 The best thing you can do is address everything during your consultation before you proceed with a hair transplant.
-If you have any hair loss concerns, please contact the Toronto Hair Transplant Clinic today for your complimentary consultation.
+If you have any hair loss concerns, please contact the Toronto Hair Transplant Clinic today for your no-obligation consultation.

 Additional Articles About Hair Transplant Treatment